-For units with Project-based Section 8 the security deposit collected will be:
+The security deposit collected will be:

-- ☑ The greater of: one month's total tenant payment, or \$50 - An amount up to, but no greater than, one month's total tenant payment
+✓ The greater e greater of: one month's total tenant payment, or \$50 An amount ι ıp to. bu t no greate r than. one e month's total tenant pavment

 Security Deposits for Tenants Transferring to another Unit